“Building in India | A Shared Desire for Dignity”: Brinda Somaya, ADW Professor-at-Large

 A.D.
 White Professor-at-Large Brinda Somaya will present the public lecture “Building in India I A Shared Desire for Dignity” on Wednesday, October 26, at 5:15 p.m. in Milstein Auditorium.
 A reception will follow.

-This event is cosponsored by the College of Architecture, Art and Planning (AAP), with an introduction by Luben Dimcheff (AAP).
+This event is part of an A.D.
+White Professors-at-Large (ADW-PAL) visit and is cosponsored by the College of Art, Architecture and Planning (AAP).

 About the speaker